© All Rights Reserved T-A Travel

 Here are some of the major sea carriers that ferry passengers from island to island:

-Citizens from 146 countries are allowed to enter the Philippines without a Visa for a stay of up to 21 days.
+Citizens from 151 countries are allowed to enter the Philippines without a Visa for a stay of up to 30 days.
 This includes all citizens of the Association of South East Asian Nations (ASEAN) member countries.
-These can be extended for 38 days the first time and for 59 days during the next time(s).
+These can be extended for 2 months during the next time(s).

 Brazil and Israel passport holders are allowed to stay without a visa for up to 59 days.
 Holders of British National Overseas, Hong Kong (SAR) and Macau (SAR) passports may enter the country without a visa for a stay of no more than seven days.